Connect to a Workload with VS Code over SSH

 Configure the SSH connection

-Copy the SSH URL from Plexus and use it to configure your ssh connection.
+Copy the SSH URL from Plexus and add it to your SSH config.

 Host workload-aac5